Adamekka/customcommands/README.md

 mvn package -f "./pom.xml"
 ```

+## Setup

-Then copy .jar file placed in ./target/ to your server folder in plugins
+Copy .jar file placed in ./target/ to your server folder in plugins
 Something like this:

 ```sh